tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Example
 We will take a short example on a very small instance of the Downsizing Game to show the game's dynamics.

-_Note that our instance used for the case study and described later will differ in some details to this example (voting rounds, especially), but we keep the example simplistic for now._
+_Note that our instance used for the case study and described in [][gamerules] will differ in some details to this example (voting rounds, especially), but we keep the example simplistic for now._

 Let us imagine we have 3 players, 6 rounds, 3 voting rounds (every 2 rounds) and every player can vote for only one other player on each voting round.